I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONFunctional magnetic resonance imaging (fMRI) is a noninvasive method for evaluation of eloquent brain areas.
-Images are collected while specific activities are performed in order to assist in the presurrgical localization of critical cortical areas and evaluation of language lateralization. fMRI is also being investigated in combination with diffusion tensor imaging, which measures white matter tract organization, and electroencephalogram (fMRI-EEG) to identify seizure focus.
+Functional magnetic resonance imaging (fMRI) is a noninvasive method for evaluation of eloquent brain areas.
+Images are collected while specific activities are performed to assist in the presurrgical localization of critical cortical areas and evaluation of language lateralization. fMRI is also being investigated in combination with diffusion tensor imaging, which measures white matter tract organization, and electroencephalogram (fMRI-EEG) to identify seizure focus.

 Before neurological surgery for seizure disorders or resection of brain tumors, localization of certain areas of the brain, such as speech centers, is important.
 For example, from 25% to 60% of patients who undergo left anterior temporal lobectomy develop dysnomia (language/naming difficulties).
 Most often these “eloquent” areas are assessed using the Wada test and direct electrical simulation.
 Both of these tests are invasive and require involvement of various specialists.
 Direct intracortical electrical stimulation involves functional mapping of the exposed cortex with electrodes, which may elicit a motor or verbal response including arrest of speech, random answering, or perseveration to stimulation.
 The Wada test is an inactivating method that blocks the function of one hemisphere by injection of amobarbital into the carotid artery, allowing functional testing of the reserve capacity of the nonanesthetized hemisphere.